 National Museum of Health and Medicine The museum offers a wide variety of programs on weekends, weekdays, and evenings throughout the year for adults and children, with topics ranging through a spectrum of medical, scientific, and historical subjects.
 The museum is located at 2500 Linden Lane in Silver Spring, Maryland, one mile outside the District of Columbia.
 It is open to the public, but security restrictions require a photo ID for all adult visitors.
 It is open from 10 a.m. to 5:30 p.m. every day except Christmas (when it is closed), and admission is free.

 There are many associations in the District of Columbia.
 As a resident of Dupont Circle (owner or renter) there are two specific Dupont Circle Non-profit Civic Associations to know.
 They are the Dupont Circle Citizens Association (DCCA) whose mission is to promote and protect the interests of the residents and The Conservancy which deals with Historic Preservation and the architectural character of the Dupont Circle Historic District.
-Some others outside of the Dupont Circle area are The Kalorama Citizens Association and The Georgetown Citizens Association.Dupont Circle Non-profit Civic Associations (Overview of Civic Associations Affecting Dupont Circle Residents)
+Some others outside of the Dupont Circle area are Kalarama Citizen's Association, the Georgetown Citizens Association.Dupont Circle Non-profit Civic Associations (Overview of Civic Associations Affecting Dupont Circle Residents)